ronsala/restaranter-frontend/notes/dev-log.md

 Want to do some layout I don't see available in material-tailwind.
 Trying out material-ui/core.
 I think I can mix and match from them.
 Switched to a new `layout` branch.

+Got select cards to appear side-by-side with material-ui.
+I see they call a navbar an AppBar.
+Think I'm going to switch to just using material-ui.